langabi/n8n-nodes-erply-api/README.md

 ## Credentials

 Ensure that your Erply user has API access enabled.
+Some service endpoints (such as CDN) may require a JWT to be used instead of the default sessionKey.
+Additionally some service endpoints may incorrectly return an authentication error when using a JWT instead of sessionKey.
+You will have more success if you use the auth without JWT for all requests unless you're specificially required to use it.

 ## Compatibility